Farber98/go-simple-bank/README.md

 ## How to play:
 #### 1. Clone repo
-#### 2. Run docker compose from root to create a network and attach the containers to it.
-Waits until the DB is up, runs the migrations and starts the BANK API.
+#### 2. Run docker compose from root
 ```
 $ docker compose up
 ```
+_UNDER THE HOOD: Creates a docker network and attaches postgres and golang containers to it.
+Waits until the DB is up, runs the migrations and starts the BANK API._